-Yokahama Scholarship Awards (L, R, C)
+Yokahama Scholarship Awards (L,R,C)

-- JPY 120,000 per month undergraduate, JPY 150,000 per month for postgraduate students, tuition fees, airfare plus allowances - Up to 4 years (undergraduate), 1 year for Japanese language study, 2 years for a Masters, 3 years for a PhD
+- JPY 120,000 per month undergraduate, JPY 150,000 per month for postgraduate students, tuition fees, airfare plus allowances - Up to 4 years (undergraduate), 1 year for Japanese language study, 2 years for Masters, 3 years for PhD

-Applicants must have submitted their application to, or have been accepted by a Japanese university and be able to communicate in Japanese (or be willing to undertake intensive study of the Japanese language).
-Applicants in all disciplines are eligible except for medicine, veterinary science and dentistry.
-Scholarships will be granted subject to the applicant's final acceptance by the chosen Japanese university.
-Original application forms only will be accepted and are available from the Scholarships Unit or from the Yokahama Scholarship Foundation, tel (07) 5588 0880, fax (07)5588 0842.
+Applicants must be Australian citizens who have submitted their application to, or been accepted by a Japanese university and be able to communicate in Japanese (or be willing to undertake intensive study of the Japanese language).
+All disciplines are eligible except Medicine, Veterinary Science and Dentistry.
+Scholarships will be granted subject to the applicant's final acceptance by the chosen Japanese University.
+Original application forms only will be accepted and are available from the Yokahama Scholarship Foundation.
+Tel (07) 5588 0880, Fax (07) 5588 0842.
 Applications close with the Foundation in early October.